thmasker/A1-06/README.md

 # A1-06
 Intelligent Systems Git repository

+INSTRUCTIONS TO TEST Graph.py
+	Running tests.py script, you can check both three methods created on src/Graph.py

 IMPORTANT!!!
 	Before pushing any new changes, you must do a "Downloading new changes" operation.
 You can only commit without doing it